 - Riff by going Southwestern; add Black or Pinto Beans in the layers, top with black olives, sour cream, jalapenos, and salsa in addition to the cheese.
 Try Colby, Jack, or Pepperjack.

-- For the mayo add taco seasoning.
-Your choice, a partial or full package instead of Ranch mix or in addition.
+- For the mayo, substitute sour cream and add taco seasoning.
+Your choice, a partial or full package instead of the Ranch mix, or in addition.

 The Ingredients in Cornbread Salad: